eastgenomics/variant_workbook_parser/README.md

 - `--outdir` / `--o`: dir where the output csv files are saved.
 Default is //clingen/cg/Regional Genetics Laboratories/Bioinformatics/clinvar_submission/Output/ and keep as default unless necessary to change.
 - `--file` / `--f` : workbook if want to specify; if not specify, the script will take all xlxs file in the `--indir`.
-- `--parsed_file` / `--pf` : log file to record the parsed workbook.
+- `--parsed_file_log` / `--pf` : log file to record the parsed workbook.
 Default is //clingen/cg/Regional Genetics Laboratories/Bioinformatics/clinvar_submission/Output/log/workbooks_parsed_all_variants.txt and keep as default unless necessary to change.
-- `--clinvar_file` / `--cf` : log file to record the parsed workbook that are submitted to clinvar.
+- `--clinvar_file_log` / `--cf` : log file to record the parsed workbook that are submitted to clinvar.
 Default is
 //clingen/cg/Regional Genetics Laboratories/Bioinformatics/clinvar_submission/Output/log/workbooks_parsed_clinvar_variants.txt".
 Keep as default unless necessary to change
-- `--failed_file` / `--ff` : log file to record the workbook that are failed to parse.
+- `--failed_file_log` / `--ff` : log file to record the workbook that are failed to parse.
 Default is //clingen/cg/Regional Genetics Laboratories/Bioinformatics/clinvar_submission/Output/log/workbooks_fail_to_parse.txt.
 Keep as default unless necessary to change.
 - `--completed_dir` / `--cd` : dir to where the successfully parsed workbook(s) are moved.
 Default is //clingen/cg/Regional Genetics Laboratories/Bioinformatics/clinvar_submission/Output/completed_wb/.
 Keep as default unless necessary to change.
 - `--unusual_sample_name`: boolean - default is False and the sample name in the workbook will be tested if it follows the standard naming format, and if the test fails, the workbook for that sample will not be parsed.
 Put this args to skip the test in samples with unusual naming format.
 - `--token` / `--tk` : dnanexus token to login